maelfabien/maelfabien.github.io/index.md

     - /about.html
 ---

 My name is Maël Fabien.
 I currently live in Paris.
 I have a Master in Actuarial Science (HEC Lausanne) and a Specialized Master in Data Science (Telecom Paris).
-I am working as a data sciensist intern at [Anasen](https://anasen.com/), a Y-Combinator startup in Paris.
+I am working as a data scientist intern at [Anasen](https://anasen.com/), a Y-Combinator startup in Paris.
 I currently write articles about AI for [Digital Minds](https://www.digitalminds.io/), for [Explorium](https://www.explorium.ai/) and on Medium.
-I'm also a Machine Learning instructor at [VivaData](https://vivadata.org/), an AI bootcamp in Paris.
+I'm also a Machine Learning instructor at [VivaData](https://vivadata.org/), an AI Bootcamp in Paris.

 I started a freelance activity, and if you're looking for a freelance data scientist on a project, [send me a quick message](https://maelfabien.github.io/form.html).

-Please [contact me](mailto:mael.fabien@gmail.com) if you think we could work together some way, or if you have any question or remark.
+Please [contact me](mailto:mael.fabien@gmail.com) if you think we could work together, or if you have any question or remark.
 If you would like to get to know more about me and my projects, feel free to check out my [resume](https://maelfabien.github.io/assets/files/CV_2019_MF.pdf).
-I'm uploading on this blog some content that I'm writing on my free time.
+I'm uploading on this blog some content that I'm writing in my free time.
 I'm trying to upload one article per week.

-I started this blog in September 2018.
+I started this blog on September 2018.
 Since then, I have published many articles.
 You will find here content related to my fields of interest :
 - [Statistics and Machine Learning](https://maelfabien.github.io/ml/)
 - [Deep Learning](https://maelfabien.github.io/dl/)
 - [Data Engineering](https://maelfabien.github.io/bgd/)